demonnic/build-with-muddler/README.md

 Also:

 * Replace MyCoolPackageName with something more appropriate to your project
 * I include muddlerVersion only to show *how* to include it.
-It will default to the latest stable release of muddler (displayed above)
+It will default to the latest stable release of muddler.
 * If the main/default branch of your repository is something other than `main` you should change that on the branches lines below

 ```yaml